ImAngw/DL_Project/README.md

 If you want to change image dimensions modify `max_len` in `dl_proj/configs/gen_train.yaml`.
 **Focal Loss** is used in the training; **BPD Loss** is used in validation (more details in `dl_proj/utils/generation_train_utils.py`).
 You can also generate images using one of the trained models that you can find in `dl_proj/checkpoints/`.
 You can choose from:
-* mnist-gen-full: model with full attention
+* mnist-gen-full-144: model with full attention
 * mnist-gen-lsh-r1-144: lsh attention, one hash round
 * mnist-gen-lsh-r2-144: lsh attention, two hash rounds
 * mnist-gen-lsh-r4-144: lsh attention, four hash rounds